|

 The engine used mechanically-activated overhead valves and a ringed light alloy piston.
 It relied on oil-bath splash lubrication internally, with manual lubrication being applied to the exposed valve gear.
 It was equipped with a float chamber carburettor along "full sized" lines.

-From this commentary we learn that the Gnome had bore and stroke figures of 5/8 in.
+From these commentaries we learn that the Gnome had nominal bore and stroke figures of 5/8 in.
 (15.875 mm) and 3/4 in.
-(19.05 mm) for an actual calculated displacement of 3.77 cc.
-The engine's weight was not reported.
+(19.05 mm) for an actual calculated nominal displacement of 3.77 cc.
+The engine's weight was reported as 5¼ ounces with electron castings and 8 ounces in aluminium alloy castings.
 The only performance indication was the suggestion that props in the 8 in. to 9 in. dia. range appeared to be a good match.
-The Gnome was a basically conventional sideport spark ignition engine of its day.
-It featured the usual cross-flow loop scavenging with an external bypass which was sealed by a flat plate secured by two screws and was presumably supplied with mixture from the crankcase via a piston skirt port.
-Like the other engines from this manufacturer, its carburettor incorporated both a needle valve and an air intake control.
-Like its Grayspec predecessor, it featured an open-frame timer.

 | |